nus-cs2103/website-base/admin/tp-grading.md

 * Project done iteratively and incrementally %%(opposite: doing most of the work in one big burst)%%

-* Milestones ==reached on time (i.e., the midnight before of the {{ "lecture" if tic4002 else "tutorial" }})== (to get a good grade for this aspect, achieve at least 75% of the recommended milestone progress).
+* Project tasks done on time (to get a good grade for this aspect, finish at least 75% of the tasks by the deadline).
-* Good use of GitHub _milestones_ mechanism.
-* Good use of GitHub _releases_ mechanism.
+* Good use of these GitHub mechanisms:
+   * milestones
+   * releases
+   * issue tracker (with good task definition, assignment, and tracking)
+   * PRs, and PR reviews
 * Good version control, based on the repo.
 * Reasonable attempt to use the _forking workflow_ at least for the early part of the project.
-* Good task definition, assignment and tracking, based on the issue tracker.
 * Good use of buffers %%(opposite: everything at the last minute)%%.